ucsd-cse30-f17/pa6-public/README.md

 ## `int free_space()`

 This function returns the total amount of free space on the heap.
-You should iterate the free list and sum up all the sizes.
-You are not supposed to call consolidate() in this function.
-Don't consider metadata in the count.
+You should iterate over the free list and sum up all the sizes.
+Don't consider metadata in the count, and don't consider consolidation, just process the heap as it is.

 ## `int live_data()`

 This function returns the total amount of occupied space on the heap.
-You should iterate the free list and sum up all the sizes.
-You are not supposed to call consolidate() in this function.
+You should iterate the entire heap and sum up all the sizes of occupied entries.
 Don't consider metadata in the count.

 Note that this function effectively detects memory leaks!
 If `live_data()` is anything other than 0 at the end of a program, that means some memory was left